Early diagnosis and primary infection

 Also, the results only give a rough guide, so are interpreted with your recent risks.

-There are several reasons to consider very early treatment.
+There are several reasons why very early treatment might be important.

 - To minimise damage to your immune system.
 See: What about a cure?